Personal Growth

-Compatibility scores tell you whether you match.
+Compatibility labels tell you whether you match.
 Icosa shows you how your personality systems actually interact — the geometry of your connection, where growth flows, and what your pair looks like as a whole.
+The space between two people has structure

 Your interaction dynamics